A chest-down image of a student with a STEVENS sweatshirt on working with test tubes while wearing gloves.

 Chemistry is referred to as the “central science” because it provides a framework to connect the physical sciences with the life sciences and applied sciences such as medicine and engineering.
 One of the foundational research pillars of this “central science” focuses on the study of the structure, synthesis, and function of molecules, ranging from small molecules to peptides, polymers, and biomolecules (“molecular mind”).

 Chemical biology, as our legacy research area, aims to provide mechanistic insights into biological problems from the perspective of molecular synthesis, analysis, and control (“cellular mind”).
-At the same time, computational chemistry and biology have significantly advanced to play increasingly important roles in studying molecular and cellular systems (“computational mind”).

 Our department's research strengths lie in: